 Indoor air quality (IAQ) has a direct and immediate impact on our health.
 The World Health Organization reports that 92% of the world’s population breathes in sub-standard air, with 3.5 million deaths attributed to indoor air pollution each year.
 Globally, the main cause of indoor air pollution is burning solid fuel for heating and cooking.
 In wealthy nations, indoor air quality is becoming a bigger problem as people are spending more time indoors in homes that are built “tighter” for energy efficiency.

 Indoor air quality can be two to five times worse than outside air quality.
-That’s especially troubling because multiple studies show that people spend between 80%-90% of their time indoors, with approximately 65% of that time in the home.
+That’s especially troubling because multiple studies show that people spend between 80% to 90% of their time indoors.
+Approximately 65% of that time is in the home.

 While the impacts of poor IAQ are myriad, there are three strategies for improving indoor air quality: source control, ventilation improvements, and air cleaners.